calvan-liang/calvan-liang.github.io/essays/post-peer-programming-perspective.md

 # Floobits Issue

 Floobits is a cross-editor that allows real-time collaboration.
 Unfortunately, we were unable to test out Floorbits.
-During installation of this plugin for the IntelliJ IDEA IDE, I ran into several issues.
+During installation of this plugin for the IntelliJ IDEA IDE, I ran an issue that prevented me from using it.
+I received a notice that the server's certificate is not trusted.
+As of right now, I could not find a way to resolve or bypass this issue.
+However, this does not discourage me from trying other cross-editors in the future.
+I do not doubt that a cross-editor would be essential to accelerating and streamlining the peer programming process.